Parabolic conformally symplectic structures II; parabolic contactification: Contactification of PCS--structures

 The case of algebras of type $C_n$ is special with respect to contact gradings.
 In this case $\frak g$ itself is a symplectic Lie algebra and it turns out that the adjoint action actually gives rise to an isomorphism $\frak g_0\cong \frak{csp}(\frak g_{-1})\cong\frak{der}_{gr}(\frak g_-)$, so one just obtains the full conformally symplectic algebra in this case.
-Therefore, we will have to exclude the algebras of type $C_n$ from the considerations in this section.
-Conformally Fedosov structures and their contactifications, which will be discussed in Section \ref{3} below, can be thought of as a $C_n$--analog of the situation discussed in the rest of this section.
+Therefore, we will have to exclude the algebras of type $C_n$ from the considerations in the rest of Section \ref{2}.
+Conformally Fedosov structures and their contactifications, which will be discussed in Section \ref{3} below, can be thought of as a $C_n$--analog of the situation discussed here.

 To proceed towards geometric structures determined by a contact grading, we also need a choice of group associated to the Lie algebra $\frak g_0$.
 While the theory of PACS--structures can be developed for more general Lie groups with Lie algebra $\frak g_0$, we will restrict the choice of group here to get a complete correspondence to parabolic contact structures.
 Namely, let us start with a Lie group $G$ with Lie algebra $\frak g$.
 Then it is well known that the Lie subalgebra $\frak p:=\frak g_0\oplus\frak g_1\oplus\frak g_2\subset\frak g$ is a parabolic subalgebra, so in particular, the normalizer of $\frak p$ in $G$ is a Lie subgroup with Lie algebra $\frak p$.
 Let $P\subset G$ be a \textit{parabolic subgroup} of $G$ corresponding to $\frak p$, i.e.~a subgroup lying between this normalizer and its connected component of the identity.
 Then $P$ has Lie algebra $\frak p$ and it is well known that the adjoint action of any element of $P$ maps each $\frak g_i$ to $\frak g_i\oplus\dots\oplus\frak g_2$, so it preserves the filtration of $\frak g$ induced by the grading.